-- 6.4Amendment.This BA Agreement is incorporated by reference into and made a part of the Terms of Service, and as such may be amended by Doximity as described therein, subject to applicable law.
+- 6.5Amendment.This BA Agreement is incorporated by reference into and made a part of the Terms of Service, and as such may be amended from time to time by Doximity as described therein, subject to applicable law.
 Continued use of the Services following amendment of this BA Agreement shall indicate Provider’s acceptance of such amendment.

-- 6.5Independent RelationshipNone of the provisions of this BA Agreement are intended to create, nor will they be deemed to create, any relationship between the parties other than that of independent parties contracting with each other as independent contractors solely for the purposes of effecting the provisions of this BA Agreement and the terms and conditions governing Covered Entity's use of the Covered Services.
+- 6.6Independent Relationship.None of the provisions of this BA Agreement are intended to create, nor will they be deemed to create, any relationship between the parties other than that of independent parties contracting with each other as independent contractors solely for the purposes of effecting the provisions of this BA Agreement and the terms and conditions governing Provider's use of the Covered Services.